 - Patient may be able to tolerate part-time work

 - Patient may be able to tolerate full-time work

 “I was injured in Iraq while working as a contractor for the Department of Defense.
-This injury led to a cervical fusion and resulted in considerable amount of pain since the accident in 2010.
-Since I began using the Wearable Therapy® system, my pain is down from a 9 to a 4 and I have eliminated three pain medications and one muscle relaxant.
+This injury led to a cervical fusion and resulted in a considerable amount of pain since the accident in 2010.
+Since I began using the Wearable Therapy® system, my pain is down from a 9 to a 4 and my muscle spasms are greatly reduced.

-I wear the Wearable Therapy® vest 22 hours a day.
+I wear my Wearable Therapy® system 22 hours a day.
 I wouldn't want to live life without it.
 Life is far more tolerable.
-I don't have the sharp pains that I once had and that has improved my quality of my life.”
+I don't have the sharp pains that I once had and that has improved my quality of life.”